her-mela/HTML/README.md

 # HTML
-this are html codes used for project and practices.
+this are html tags
+used for project and practices.